Topology of angle valued maps, bar codes and Jordan blocks: Proof of Theorem and some refinements.

-\begin{proposition} Let $f:X\to \mathbb S^1$ be a tame map and suppose that for each $r$ a decomposition of the representation $\rho_r(f)$ as a sum of bar code representations and Jordan block representations is given.
-Let $u\in \kappa\setminus 0.$
+\begin{proposition} \ Let $f\colon X\to \mathbb S^1$ be a tame map and suppose that for each $r$ a decomposition of the representation $\rho_r(f)$ as a sum of bar code representations and Jordan block and a collection of compatible splittings is provided.
+Then: